- What is the role of the UKFPO?

 Every foundation trainee must complete a transfer of information (TOI) form as part of the TOI process.
 This is a means of supporting medical students during the transition from medical school to foundation school, and during the F1 year.

-For more information on the TOI process go to Key Documents.
+For more information on the TOI process go to the TOI page.

 Can I defer the start date of my foundation programme?